microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 This example demonstrates how to retrieve objects for a specified object type.

+- `-ObjectIds` Parameters specify one or more object IDs's, separated by commas, for which the objects are retrieved.

+- `-Type` Parameter Specifies the type of objects that the cmdlet returns.
+If not specified, the default is directoryObject, which includes all resource types defined in the directory.

 ## Parameters

 ### -ObjectIds

 One or more object IDs's, separated by commas, for which the objects are retrieved.
 The IDs are GUIDs, represented as strings.
-You can specify up to 1000 IDs.
+You can specify up to 1,000 IDs.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]